foxglove/terraform-examples/primary-site/aws/README.md

 ## Prerequisites

-* a custom domain with an HTTPS certificate
+* a custom domain with an HTTPS certificate, certificate ARN from ACM console
-* create new inbox notification endpoint in Foxglove settings
+* inbox notification endpoint in Foxglove settings
-* create new site token in Foxglove settings
+* site token in Foxglove settings

 ## Getting started